Skip to main content

 Likewise, configure port 5443 for Edge as follows.

-Select "BackendHttpSetting" as HTTP Settings and Select "Edge" as Backend target.
+Select "BackendHttpSetting" as HTTP Settings and Select "Edge" as the Backend target.

 The process is completed by clicking on the "Create" button.